Exlll/ConfigLib/README.md

 * Option to customize null handling
 * Option to customize serialization by providing your own serializers
 * Option to add headers and footers to configuration files
+* Option to overwrite configuration values with environment variables
 * ...and a few more!

 ## Usage example